arjun23496/temporal_nn_models/developer.md

 being performed).
 The model will possibly do two things: recognize the action from the current frame and then extrapolate the possible set of actions in the future frames (or time).

+### TODO

+- [x] Implement dataset class for SIMS dataset
+- [x] Implement train and validation loops
+- [ ] Create a save and load logic for timeline persistence
+- [ ] Fix the minibatching issue (batches are from the same timeline - make it such that it uses different timelines)
+- [ ] Create a test framework